owencho/AVLTree/README.md

 You can notice that there remark node (root->left-> left for right rotation) and it has a pattern for AVL ADD where the remarked node that determine the balanceFactor after rotation and rebalance.
 Which can be simplified to the table below.
 ```
-When the remarked node has balance factor of certain value it has a pattern how balance factor the root and its left and right child root will behave.
+When the remarked node has balance factor of certain value it has a pattern
+how balance factor the root and its left and right child root will behave.

-    balance factor of remarked node for right Avl Add
+    balance factor of remarked node for right rotation Avl Add
       (-1)              (0)              (1)

        (0)              (0)              (0)